Dollar bulls brightened up after data, risk appetite improves

 The lighter market mood overnight uplifted commodity currencies, which have had a torrid time this week as swings in Chinese equities compounded fears of a slowdown in the world's second biggest economy.

-The Australian dollar attempted to reclaim 72 U.S. cents, continuing to recover from a six-year trough of $0.7044 hit on Monday.
-It's New Zealand peer was close to 65 U.S. cents, off its six-year low of 60 cents.
+The Australian dollar attempted to reclaim 72 U.S. cents AUD=D4, continuing to recover from a six-year trough of $0.7044 hit on Monday.
+It's New Zealand peer was close to 65 U.S. cents NZD=D4, off its six-year low of 60 cents.

 The recent wild moves in global markets have shaken many investors.